vick2592/CharlieBull/README.md

-# 🏗 Scaffold-ETH 2
+# 🐱 Charlie Cat

 <h4 align="center">
   <a href="https://docs.scaffoldeth.io">Documentation</a> |
   <a href="https://scaffoldeth.io">Website</a>
 </h4>

-🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
-It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.
+😺 Welcome to Charlie Cat, the most lovable meme coin on the Ethereum blockchain!
+Charlie Cat is here to bring joy and fun to the world of decentralized applications (dapps).
+With Charlie Cat, you can easily create and deploy smart contracts and build user interfaces that interact with those contracts.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript.